-Introduction to Financial Management and Corporate Finance: Meaning, nature, evolution, objectives, functions and scope of corporate finance.
-Interface of financial management with other functional areas, environment of corporate finance, functions and role of financial manager.
+Introduction to Financial Management and Corporate Finance: Meaning, evolution, objectives, functions and scope of corporate finance.
+Interface of financial management with other functional areas, Role of financial manager.

 Time Value of Money-Introduction, types of cash flows, future value of single cash flow, multiple flows and Annuity.
 Valuation of Securities: Concept of Valuation, Methods for valuation of equity, debt and hybrid securities.